Over time, the sclera and the conjunctiva eventually “scar up” and the bleb is no longer functional.

 Mitosol and Trabeculectomy

-Mitosol is Mitomycin C, an antimetabolite ( a chemotherapy agent) that destroys the fibroblasts that cause scarring of those tissues.
+Mitosol is Mitomycin C, an antimetabolite (a chemotherapy agent) that inhibits the growth of fibroblasts that cause scarring of those tissues.
 The surgeon applies Mitosol between the sclera and conjunctiva to target the fibroblasts and prevent bleb failure.